-Other Tax Matters.
-In addition to the matters addressed above, prospective purchasers of the 2009B Bonds, the 2009C Bonds and the 2009D Bonds should be aware that the ownership of tax-exempt obligations may result in collateral Federal income tax consequences to certain taxpayers, including without limitation financial institutions, property and casualty insurance companies, S corporations, foreign corporations subject to the branch profits tax, recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations.
-Prospective purchasers of the 2009B Bonds, the 2009C Bonds and the 2009D Bonds should consult their tax advisors as to the applicability and impact of such consequences.
+Prospective purchasers of the Series 2009 D Bonds should be aware that the ownership of tax-exempt obligations may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, certain foreign corporations doing business in the United States, certain S corporations with excess passive income, individual recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations and taxpayers who may be eligible for the earned income tax credit.
+Prospective purchasers of the Series 2009 D Bonds should consult their tax advisors as to the applicability and impact of these consequences.